tarang1998/KnowledgeBase/Algorithms/Sorting/QuickSort/QuickSort.md

 ### Select the Pivot Element

 - There are different variations of quicksort where the pivot element is selected from different positions.
+  - Pick first element as pivot.
+  - Pick last element as pivot.
+  - Pick a random element as pivot.
+  - Pick median as pivot.
-Here, we will be selecting the rightmost element of the array as the pivot element.
+- Here, we will be selecting the rightmost element of the array as the pivot element.

 ![Select a pivot element](/Algorithms/Sorting/QuickSort/Images/quickSort1.webp)